2017-06-05 12:10:07 • ID: 1607

 This is a point a face plane Type A after P. Smith (1966) found in Protosolutrean layers at the large Rock -shelter of Laugerie-Haute, on the right bank of the Vezere in Dordogne.

 Type A: Nearly or fully symmetrical, pointed on both ends, or on only on one end, the other can be occasionally rounded.
-Upper face covered with flat retouches.
+The upper face covered with flat retouches.
 Lower face completely plain or retouched over limited part of its surface.

 Type B: The most typical pointes at Laugerie : teardrop shaped or dejete usually to the right.
 Much of the upper face retouched along the left side of the median ridge.
 Occasionally the upper face is entierly retouched.
 Bulb at the base may have been removed by retouches.